Hidencod/MakeIt3D-docs/MakeIt3D/docs/aces/actions.md

   action={{
     name: "Start Camera Look At Object",
     category: "camera",
-    description: "Makes the camera to look at the object continously with the given ID and smoothing the lookat using a lerp factor.",
+    description: "Makes the camera to look at the object continously with the given placeholder and smoothing the lookat using a lerp factor.",
 parameters: [
-  { name: "Object Id", description: "The ID of the object to lookat." }, { name: "Offset X", description: "Camera lookat offset along the X-axis." }, { name: "Offset Y", description: "Camera lookat offset along the Y-axis." }, { name: "Offset Z", description: "Camera lookat offset along the Z-axis." },
+  { name: "Object", description: "The placeholder of the object to lookat." }, { name: "Offset X", description: "Camera lookat offset along the X-axis." }, { name: "Offset Y", description: "Camera lookat offset along the Y-axis." }, { name: "Offset Z", description: "Camera lookat offset along the Z-axis." },